-Plastics are a material commonly used for goods across a variety of industries.
+Plastics are a material commonly used for products across a variety of industries.
 Toys, medical devices, tools, and more are all made from plastic.
 Many of the plastic items or we encounter in our every-day-lives are produced by manipulating melted resin into a specified design with manufacturing process called plastic injection molding.
 This highly efficient process can make parts in many sizes and shapes and can replicate the same part multiple times using the same mold.
 At the heart of this process is the mold, also known as tooling.
 A high-quality mold manufacturing process is essential to producing quality parts while maintaining a cost effective performance.
 Part quality will go up and overall project costs will go down when investing in high quality mold manufacturing.

 Injection Molding Process Steps